-■ Right of access to data/copies of data
+Right of access to (copies of) data/information about processing

 Data subjects have the right to access their personal data held by the Controller at any time they request.

 ■ Right to rectification of errors

 Data subjects have the right to request the rectification of any of their personal data, held by a Controller, which turns out to be inaccurate, incomplete or out of date.